Virtuant/hadoop-admin-2019/docs/pig-to-importtsv.md

-## Lab: Export with Pig and Import with ImportTsv
+## Export with Pig and Import with ImportTsv

 **Objective**: To connect to an HBase table via Pig and export some data into tab-delimited format; then import that data into HBase using ImportTSV.